rsyncOSX/RsyncUIdocs/content/post/Built.md

 Data for *tasks* are read from store and made available for all the views by an Environment property.
 After the app is initialized and started, it opens the main navigation and read tasks for the default profile and other profiles when selected.
 Data for tasks is made available for all views  within the view hierarchy by the `.environment` property.
 The property makes the data global available for views.
 The `@Bindable` property wrapper is also used for creating bindings to the mutable properties of `@Observable` objects.

 All synchronize tasks are executed asynchron.
 The process object, which is responsible for executing the external rsync tasks, is listening for termination of the external process.
 A `@Observable` object, which is created when the SwiftUI view for observing the progress is created, is by the model updated during progress of the task.

-# OSLog

-Included in Swift 5 there is a unified logging feature `OSLog`.
-There are several methods for logging and investigate what the application is up to.
-By using OSLog there is no need for print statements to follow execution.
-All logging is by utilizing OSLog displayed as part of Xcode.
-The `Process` objects are where all the real work is done.
-OSLog is  included in all objects which perform work and it is very easy to check which commands RsyncUI are executing.

-OSLog info in Xcode.
-The logging is displaying commands and arguments as shown below.
-It makes it convenient to check that RsyncUI is executing the correct command.

-{{< figure src="/images/Xcode/Logger.png" alt="" position="center" style="border-radius: 8px;" >}}

-And the OSLogs might be read by using the Console app.
-Be sure to set the Action in Console app menu to `Include Info Messages` and enter `no.blogspot.RsyncUI` as subsystem within the search field.

-{{< figure src="/images/Xcode/console.png" alt="" position="center" style="border-radius: 8px;" >}}

 # Navigation